-When you order your $1 Credit Report & Score, you will begin your 7-day trial membership in Experian Credit TrackerSM.
-If you don't cancel your membership within the 7-day trial period*, you will be billed $17.95 for each month that you continue your membership.
-You may cancel your trial membership anytime within the trial period without charge.
+Important Information: When you order your $1 Credit Report & Score, you will begin your 7-day trial membership in Experian Credit TrackerSM.
+If you don't cancel your membership within the 7-day trial period**, you will be billed $19.95 for each month that you continue your membership.
+You may cancel your trial membership any time within the trial period without charge.

 What is a Credit Report?
 Your personal credit report contains details about your identity and financial behavior.
 This user-friendly report is sometimes called a credit file or a credit history.
 Experian® collects and organizes data about your credit history from your creditor's and public records.
 We make your credit report available to current and prospective creditors, employers and others as permitted by law, which may speed up your ability to get credit.